am30312/hello-world/README.md

 # hello-world
-The start of my development journey
+The start of my development journey!

+This is me practicing.
+I have a lot to learn, but I'm going to give it my all!